parsaM110/c-course/README.md

 in assembly by int
 int 03 means debug = stop and give me the control

 gdb uses exactly this for debugging so the code is changed some malwares know this you should debugging by hardware not software like softICE

+atomic means the statement got executed in one step and there would be no race condition

+general and static variables are in BSS and Data segment shared in whole program and not thread software and each thread want to use or edit it so it is bad practice to use it

+if I save password or license and dump the memory into hard password is saved on hard

+if you write firmware and have mmu the whole memory is used and no dyanmic static part the whole memory is yours no os no paging and sectioning it is by compiler

+in firmware the whole memory is yours for compiler in os virtual memory is used

+.exe file on hard is binary image file

+stack overflow + payload = shell code cause the app unintentionally be executed

+stack overflow is now detected by some methods for example there is a signature between heap and stack, if overflow happens the signature is changed, os detect kill the app overflow and segmentation fault is made by os firmware's are more prone to these attacks

 create assembly of c code:
 ```